score-json/json/TSF/docs/concept.rst

 - **reference**: Supporting material for the SME reviewer to evaluate the statement.
 - **link-status**: Indicates whether the statement has any suspect links.
 If suspect links exist, the score of a parent item is calculated based on child items without suspect links only.
 - **score-calculation**: Shows how the score is calculated.

-The scores for parent nodes are then calculated recursively based on the mean score of their child nodes.

 Example scoring
 ~~~~~~~~~~~~~~~